How to Buy a Paddle Board

 - Epoxy boards aren’t difficult to store.
 You just need to have enough space for a 9+ foot SUP.

-- It’s recommended to stow an epoxy SUP in a paddle board bag as it will aide in preventing scratches, dings and other disasters.
+- It’s recommended to stow an epoxy SUP in a paddle board bag to aide in preventing scratches and dings.

-- Keep epoxy and inflatable paddle board boards out of direct sunlight because it can cause epoxy SUPs to de-laminate and could potentially bust the seams of your inflatable.
+- Store epoxy and inflatable paddle boards out of direct sunlight because it can cause epoxy SUPs to de-laminate and could potentially bust the seams of your inflatable.

 To learn more, use our guide breaking down the difference between inflatables and epoxy paddle boards.